TylerVB-PCCC-CIS106/Princeton-Fall-2023-Water-Proof/README.md

 The blockchain is made publicly available through a javacript based frontend.
 Users can be informed on water quality through the front end Users can also sign up through and receive messages about sudden shifts in water data.
+Due to time constraints, geographic data was hardcoded. water-proof.tech.
+Enter "Paterson" to query information on water pH.